A Radial and Tangential Framework for Studying Transient Reactivity in Two-Dimensional Systems: Surfing the reactivity in nonautonomous systems

-The asymptotic radial dynamics of \eqref{eq:non-aut} are equivalent to that of \eqref{eq:co-rot} via the change of coordinates $X(t) = M_{kt}^{-1}Y(t)$ since $\|X(t)\| = \|Y(t)\|$.
-To complete the proof, we must simply consider when the autonomous dynamics of System \eqref{eq:co-rot} are asymptotically repelling.
+The asymptotic radial dynamics of the nonautonomous System \eqref{eq:non-aut} are equivalent to those of the autonomous System \eqref{eq:co-rot} via the change of coordinates $X(t) = M_{kt}^{-1}Y(t)$ since $\|X(t)\| = \|Y(t)\|$.
+Thus, to complete the proof, we can simply determine when the autonomous dynamics of System \eqref{eq:co-rot} are asymptotically unstable.